 - 1/2 teaspoon vanilla extract

-- colored sugars in purple green, and gold and a plastic baby or coin
+- colored sugars in purple, green and gold

 Combine the warm milk, yeast, and 1 teaspoon of sugar in a small bowl and and set aside for five minutes.
 While yeast is proofing, whisk together the butter, egg yolks, and vanilla extract in a separate bowl.
 In a large bowl or bowl of a stand mixer fitted with the paddle attachment, combine 1/4 cup of sugar, flour, cinnamon, and salt.